 I like options when it comes to DIY decorating.
 Lots of options are good since I like to change things up every now and then.
 When I give myself decorating options and plan for them in advance – change is easy.
 I also like furniture transformations.
 I hardly ever buy furniture new, as I like to be able to design items my way – how I envision they should look, not the perspective of a designer working for a big furniture manufacturer.
 I know a lot of you feel this way, too.

-This easy-sew padded headboard is one of those projects.
+This easy-sew padded headboard cover is one of those projects.
 I have a perfectly good bed frame and headboard in my guest room – I like it, but I also like upholstered headboards that are very popular now.
 I can sew a straight line on my very ancient Singer and knew I could fake the look of a upholstered or padded headboard by making a cover that can be slipped over the existing headboard.
 No big sheets of plywood, power tools, or tufting needed.

 If you can sew – you can make this very quickly– don’t sew ? –no problem – I have an option for you, too.
 Options and alternatives – padding/no padding, sew/no sew, slipcover/tie-on.
 Pick and choose the style that is best for you.